Cursed-Soldier/Network-Scanner/README.md

 `-s {ping,basic,topports,full}`, `--stages {ping,basic,topports,full}` scan intensity selector

+`-sp`, `--specific`, ignore stages and only run specified stage

 ## OUTPUT:

+### Stage Output
-The program outputs data into the provided `OUTPUT` folder where it is split into different .txt files depending on which part of the scan the IP was confirmed in.
+The regular output puts data into the provided `OUTPUT` folder where it is split into different .txt files depending on which part of the scan the IP was confirmed in.

 The structure of the output can be seen below: